 Computations in mag are easier, the numbers more handy.
 Apparent magnitudes, i.e. the brightness the stars appear in the night sky, are of interest, as we want to describe the relationship between stellar magnitudes and fluxes measured.
 Don't confuse apparent magnitude with absolute magnitude, that is brightness as if the measurerd star would appear at a normalized distance of 10 parsec (for stars).
 If star f1 has apparent magnitude of 8.3 mag, then star f2 dimmed by a factor 100 in brightness will have magnitude 8.5+5=13.3 mag.

-In stellar photometry a color index is the difference of two magnitudes measured in different passband color filters, like the Johnson B and V filter.
-Color indices are used as an indicator of spectral type and finally the type of a star, from its position in a plotted color magnitude diagram (CMD).
-Color indices, or simply colors of stars are important to derive astrophysical parameters, like age or total mass of a star cluster from a CMD.
+In stellar photometry the color index, or simply the color, is the difference of two magnitudes measured in different passband color filters, like the Johnson B and V filter.
+Colors, like B-V are used as an indicator of spectral type and finally the type of a star, from its position in a plotted color-magnitude diagram (CMD).
+Colors of stars are important to derive astrophysical parameters, like stellar evolution, ages or total mass of a star cluster from a CMD.

 The digital range of pixel intensities recorded by a DSLR spans 14 bit, or 16 bit with dedicated astronomical cameras.
 So the maximum span of mag from pixel intensities, that can be measured from a single exposure at 16 bit is limited to: